Golden girl Fran aims to help Rhinos' women to another Grand Final appearance

-Leeds Rhinos Women v York City Knights: Fran Goldthorp sets sights on another Grand Final appearance ahead of play-off qualifier
+The teenage centre, who has scored 20 tries in 10 games this year, is shortlisted alongside York City Knights’ ex-Castleford duo Rhiannion Marshall and Sinead Peach and the St Helens pair of Jodie Cunningham and Emily Rudge.

-Leeds Rhinos women return to the scene of their greatest triumph tomorrow, determined to write another chapter in the team’s remarkable history.
+The shortlist has been drawn up by an independent panel and the winner will be announced on October 4.

-Rhinos will reach their fifth final in just three seasons if they beat York City Knights in a Betfred Women’s Super League semi-final at St Helens’ TW Stadium.
+Goldthorp will go up against Marshall - who is a former Leeds player - and Peach in a Betfred Women’s Super League semi-final at St Helens’ TW Stadium tomorrow.

 The tie is due to kick-off at 3.30pm, immediately after the first play-off between Saints and Castleford Tigers on the same ground (1.15pm).

-Both semi-finals will be broadcast on Sky Sports Mix and for Rhinos, it is their first visit to St Helens since beating Tigers there in the 2019 Grand Final, which completed a Cup and league double.
+Both semi-finals will be broadcast on Sky Sports Mix and it is Rhinos’ first visit to St Helens since beating Tigers there in the 2019 Grand Final, which completed a Cup and league double.

-Then aged 16, winger Fran Goldthorp scored two tries that night in a player of the match performance and - towards the end of a prolific season - she will be a leading attacking threat for Rhinos this weekend.
+Then aged 16, Goldthorp scored two tries that night in a player of the match performance and she will be a leading attacking threat for Rhinos this weekend.

 “Obviously we would have loved to win that - as well as the Challenge Cup,” Goldthorp said of the league leaders’ shield.